Sanguisugabogg

-Sanguisugabogg is an American death metal band formed in Columbus, Ohio, in 2019 by guitarist Cameron Boggs.
-To date, they have released one demo, one live album and three studio albums.
-Current members include drummer-percussionist Cody Davidson, vocalist Devin Swank, guitarist-bassist Cedrik Davis and guitarist-bassist Drew Arnold.
+Sanguisugabogg is an American slam metal band formed in Columbus, Ohio, in 2019 by guitarist Cameron Boggs.
+They have released one demo, one live album, and three studio albums.
+Current members include guitarist Cody Davidson, vocalist Devin Swank, and guitarist-bassist Drew Arnold.

-While also being a reference to founding member Cameron Boggs' last name, the band's name is also a combination of "sanguisuga" (Latin for "leech") and "bog" (British English slang for "toilet").
+The band's name is a reference to Boggs's last name and a combination of "sanguisuga" (Latin for "leech") and "bog" (British English slang for "toilet").

 History

 2019–2021: Formation and Tortured Whole

 Sanguisugabogg formed in 2019 in Columbus, Ohio.
 On July 26, 2019, they released their debut EP/demo, Pornographic Seizures, through Maggot Stomp.

 In early 2020, original bassist Steph Barnes left the group.
-That January, the band joined Creeping Death on a short U.S. tour, followed by their own headlining run featuring Undeath, Vomit Forth, and Graveview on select dates.
+That January, the band joined Creeping Death on a short U.S. tour, followed by a headlining run featuring Undeath, Vomit Forth, and Graveview on select dates.

 On January 15, 2021, the band released the single "Menstrual Envy" and announced their debut full-length album, Tortured Whole, scheduled for release on March 26, 2021, via Century Media Records.
 Leading up to the album’s release, they issued additional singles, including "Dead as Shit" (February 5), "Dick Filet" (February 21) and "Gored in the Chest" (March 12).
-Following the release of Tortured Whole, guitarist and founding member Cameron Boggs left the band before the resumption of touring post-COVID-19 restrictions.
+Following the release of Tortured Whole, Boggs left the band before the resumption of touring post-COVID-19 restrictions.

 In late 2021, Sanguisugabogg co-headlined the "Frozen Whole" U.S. tour with Frozen Soul, supported by Vomit Forth and Inoculation.

 2022–2023: Homicidal Ecstasy

 In May 2022, the band supported Terror on their Pain into Power U.S. release tour alongside Kublai Khan and Pain of Truth.
 The following month, they joined Cannibal Corpse and 200 Stab Wounds for a short U.S. run.
-August 2022 saw them embark on another U.S. headlining tour featuring Undeath, No/Más, Vomit Forth and Volcano.
+During August 2022, they headlined another U.S. tour featuring Undeath, No/Más, Vomit Forth and Volcano.
 In November 2022, they toured Europe supporting Full of Hell alongside J.A.D.

 On February 3, 2023, Sanguisugabogg released their sophomore album, Homicidal Ecstasy, through Century Media Records.